basdds/basdds.github.io/_posts/2020-02-21-eBPF-monitoring-with-netdata.md

 One of the most exiting new features in this new release is support for 'Linux eBPF monitoring'.

 With [eBPF](https://lwn.net/Articles/740157/){:target="_blank"} you can monitor a lot of kernel functions in real time.
 Useful for debugging applications running on your linux machines.

-I won't be able to test it now (still running a kernel < required on my VPS) but this might come in handy someday!
+I won't be able to test it just now (LTS kernel < required on my VPS now) but this might come in handy someday!

-Do note though "Because it adds overhead to the system running it, the collector is also disabled by default."....
+Do not miss this note in the docs though: "Because it adds overhead to the system running it, the collector is also disabled by default"...

 A few links: